-Ahhh Christmas… the time of year to spread joy, spend time with family, stay warm and cosy and of course eat way too much food!
-Everyone loves Christmas, even our furry friends.
-However, we must take extra precautions to make sure our pets are safe during the festive season.
-So, we have created the Pets in a Pickle #WinterTips guide to make sure you’re prepared, whatever the weather!
+Winter is here and we know how much we struggle with the cold but so do our furry friends, so we must take extra precautions to make sure our pets are safe during the chillier months.
+To help we have created the Pets in a Pickle #WinterTips guide to make sure you’re prepared, whatever the weather!

 Keeping your pets inside, with you, during the winter months is really important as the temperature drop can be dangerous.
 Cats should not be left outdoors under any circumstances, even if they roam outside during other seasons.
 It’s important that dogs are taken out for walks frequently however, it’s important that they’re kept inside the rest of the time during winter.
 To make up for potential lack of exercise for both cats and dogs, you can make an effort to schedule in a few more play sessions to keep them moving about and warm.

 If your pet does spend a lot of time outdoors in the winter they will need more food, as keeping warm uses up their energy.
 If you keep a food or water dish outside, we recommend using plastic bowls to avoid your pet’s tongue sticking to metal – which can be dangerous and painful!